Help us answer the call of the loon.

 The National Loon Center in Crosslake, Minnesota aims to restore and protect loon breeding habitats, enhance responsible recreation, and serve as a national leader in advancing loon and freshwater research and education.

-Did you know that 1 in 5 loon deaths in Minnesota result from lead poisoning?
+Did you know there is an estimated national average of 1 in 5 loon deaths attributed to lead poisoning?
 Check out this video to learn how you can take simple steps to protect loons:

 Conserve, protect, act.